airyhq/airy/docs/docs/getting-started/quickstart.md

 <img alt="chatplugin working" src={useBaseUrl('img/getting-started/quickstart/chatplugin.gif')} />

+## Use the HTTP API to list conversations

 To see how messages are flowing through the system, [list conversations](/api/endpoints/conversations.md#list) for the channel you have just created. it should return the message you have just sent.